 Considering a team of 6–7 developers will create 3–10 pull requests in a week it is important that we devote special time to the process.
-Creating proper pull request with description and reviewing them properly does take a considerable amount of time and generally, only the team lead or some senior members will review pull request, other simply ignore it as not part of their duty.
+Creating proper pull requests with descriptions and reviewing them properly does take a considerable amount of time and generally, only the team lead or some senior members will review pull requests, other simply ignore them as not part of their duty.

 Few reasons why new members or those who consider themselves junior avoid pull request reviews

 - They are not aware of the complete requirement thus it makes reviewing pull requests a God-only effort because just by looking at the code it is difficult to gauge everything that was written and why it was written